 - Drinks at La Motte, The Tasting Room and the Tintswalo Atlantic

-No reservations have been made, and all accommodation is subject to availability.
-Payment is required to be made in full, and is subject to our standard terms and conditions.
+No reservations have been made.
+All accommodations are subject to availability.
+Payment is required in full, and is subject to our standard terms and conditions.

 We hope to see you there!